Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

 Ensure that you 'slip, slop, slap, seek and slide' to protect your skin from future sun damage.

 To test for cervical cancer, women should have a cervical screening test 2 years after their last Pap test.
-After that, if your result is normal you will only need to have the cervical screening test every 5 years.
+After that, if your result is normal they will only need to have the cervical screening test every 5 years.

 Colorectal (bowel or colon) cancer